 A subsidiary of this page describes a software package that let's you enter an expression and will tell you how that expression can be evaluated with a slide rule.
 If you are looking for that software go here.

-The two images on this page show the two sides of a particular slide rule in my collection.
-This may be one of the fanciest and perhaps most beautiful slide rules ever made, a Faber Castell Novo Biplex 2/83 N. It's made of plastic, and has 30 scales and 11 cursor marks.
+The two images on this page were scanned by Clark McCoy of the Oughtred Society.
+They show the two sides of a particular slide rule in my collection.
+This is one of the fanciest and most beautiful slide rules ever made, a Faber Castell Novo Biplex 2/83 N. It's made of plastic, and has 30 scales and 11 cursor marks.
 The rule is about 13.5 inches long and 2.25 inches wide.
 You can click on the pictures and see an enlarged image, but that doesn't come close to holding the real thing in your hands.
 It feels heavy and solid.
 The slide and cursor move with silky smoothness and yet they stay in place wherever you let go of them.
 The lettering is crisp and detailed, and pristine!
 No space is wasted, but the information is not crowded either.
 Every scale has a purpose.

 German made slide rules of that time (the late 1960s) usually come with an accessory plastic ruler.
 This particular slide rule has a ruler (not shown) that lists common formulas and physical data on one side.
 Those may be useful for slide rule calculations.
 However, the other side of that ruler has a detailed list and explanation of common notations in set theory!
 This is about as useless for slide rule calculations as a list of large mammals.
 Apparently this slide rule was made when the "new math" was at its zenith and Faber Castell wanted its share of the action.